The Granollers effect

 6. Can Cabanyes Natural Area

-Are you a motor sports enthusiast?
+- Are you a motor sports enthusiast?
 Extend your stay in Granollers and head to the Circuit de Barcelona-Catalunya.
-Several competitions are held there over the course of the year, including the Formula 1 Grand Prix and the Motorcycle Grand Prix!
+Several competitions are held there over the course of the year, including the Formula 1 Grand Prix and top motorcycling events!